Noah-Everett/Noah-Everett.github.io/_pages/about.md

 I also listen to academic podcasts, such as the Lex Fridman show and the Andrew Huberman Podcasts, have become regular companions on my learning journey.

 This website is a platform where I'm excited to share my passions and experiences.
-It offers a glimpse into the diverse aspects of my life, whether discussing my research endeavors or sharing insights from the Andrew Huberman podcast.
+It offers a glimpse into the diverse aspects of my life, whether discussing my research endeavors or sharing health/fitness insights.
 I'm looking forward to connecting with like-minded individuals and fostering meaningful conversations.

 <!-- <details markdown="1"><summary><b>More about me</b></summary>